dhruvErry/UNO/README.md

 # UNO
-### An artificial intelligence system which lets users play UNO with themselves or with the computer.
+### An adaptation of the famous game which lets users play with themselves or with the computer.

 To play, choose desired mode and you're good to go!